 At the same time in 2018, we planted an .7 hector section across the road from Split Rock.
 We call this vineyard Campo Alto (High Field) because it is the highest part of the two fields.
 This vineyard was planted with clone 777 of Pinot Nero.

-We now have a total of about 2.2 hectares (5.5 acres) of vineyards for a modest production of wine made from 100% organically grown Pinot Noir grapes.
-We hope to plant another hector in the near future and arrive at about 5 - 6 hectors in the next few years.
+We now have a total of about 3 hectares (7.5 acres) of vineyards for a modest production of wine made from 100% organically grown Pinot Noir grapes.
+We plan on planting at least another 2 hectors for a total of about 5 - 6 hectors in the next few years.